MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows-agent.md

 :::moniker range="azure-devops"

 > [!IMPORTANT]
-> This article provides guidance for using the 2.x version agent software with Azure DevOps Server and TFS.
+> This article provides guidance for using the 2.x version agent software with Azure DevOps Server.
 If you're using Azure DevOps Services, see [Self-hosted Windows agents](windows-agent.md).

 :::moniker-end